 We did arrive quite early in the day so we managed to see a lot of the stalls around the Arndale, but lunchtime was insanely busy and even busier after 5.
 They had something for everyone, with toys and games, food and drink, and lots of Christmas goodies.
 I wish I could’ve bought more for people but I was struggling to carry things with it being so busy.

-My favourite thing about Christmas Markets are the food and drink.
+My favourite thing about Christmas Markets in general is the food and drink, and the Manchester Christmas Market has a brilliant selection.
 I think a lot of the more gift orientated products are quite expensive and most people I know wouldn’t enjoy them, but the food and drink is to die for.
 Every Christmas market trip for me means I get a Bailey’s Hot Chocolate and some yummy food.
 Jack often goes for a crepe or waffles, and picked up some mini pancakes, but my food of choice for this year was Bratkartoffeln (German A Level coming in use).
 These potatoes are fried in bacon and onion and they taste insane!
 Jack also picked up a burger which tasted gorgeous, and I’d definitely recommend getting both of these.